 How to avoid yo-yo financing scams

 - Read the fine print.
 Even if you think you have a good grasp of what potential costs will be in a financing contract, read the fine print.
-Look for terms like “conditional” and what they mean if you don’t fully understand the context.
-If a rate or price is provided that’s higher than the original quoted, ask why.
+Look for terms like “conditional” and ask what they mean if you don’t fully understand the context.
+If a rate or price is provided that is higher than the original quote, ask why.

 What to do if you fall victim to a yo-yo scam

-There are a few immediate actions you can take when a dealer tells you your financing has been denied.
+There are a few immediate steps you can take when a dealer tells you your financing has been denied.